wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/2-features-benefits.md

 The Return to School Management app is a model-driven app that allows you to directly control the settings for your portal and configure details such as the definition of your reopening phases, schools, and services.
 Access to a school can be determined using many different settings.
 A school might have reopening phases to define total allowed occupancy and available entry times to stagger access to reduce bottlenecks at entry points.
 An individual user can be flagged for no entry allowed after a positive test result, or failed attestation.

-The portal will then take building visitors through a series of options for obtaining and using a building entry pass, scheduling testing appointments or submitting results, or registering dependents to do the same.
+The portal will then take building visitors through a series of options for obtaining and using a building entry pass, scheduling testing appointments, or submitting results, or registering dependents to do the same.

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing the return to school portal page and options.](../media/portal.png)](../media/portal.png#lightbox)